Muscle Coactivation in the Sky: Geometry and Pareto Optimality of Energy vs. Aerodynamic Promptness and Multirotors as Variable Stiffness Actuators: Math Preliminary 2: Multi-Objective Optimization Alongside Density on Fibers

+Considering the aforementioned hardware limitations and feasibility set, the relevant optimization domain is therefore the \emph{feasible fiber}:

-Interior points of $\tilde{\fiber{w}}$ obey the tangent-space conditions above.
-At boundary points, the tangent space must be replaced by the tangent cone of $\tilde{\fiber{w}}$, and $P_v$ by the projector onto that cone; correspondingly, Pareto conditions are formulated with feasible directions in the cone.
+In the interior of $\tilde{\mathcal{F}}_w$, the previously defined tangent-space conditions hold exactly.
+At boundary configurations, the vertical space $V_v$ is replaced by the intersection of $V_v$ and the local tangent cone of $\overline{\mathcal{V}}$, with Pareto conditions reformulated over feasible restricted descent directions.